boostrjs/boostr/README.md

 Displays the root (or a specified service) configuration.

-Note that the displayed configuration considers all the property references and resolves them according to a specific stage ("development" by default).
+Note that the displayed configuration considers all the property references and resolves them according to a specific stage (`'development'` by default).

 #### Options